Palace wedding venues that are fit for royalty!

 Image credit: Weddings by Nicola & Glen

 One of the most timeless palaces in the country, Hampton Court has often been associated with royal banquets and balls, as England’s kings and queens entertained their guests here.
-Why not follow in the footsteps of Henry VIII and his six wives, William III and Mary II, by holding a lavish wedding celebration here?
+Why not follow in the footsteps of Henry VIII and his six wives, William III and Mary II, by holding a lavish wedding celebration in this impressive wedding venue?
 There are plenty of options at Hampton Court for both your ceremony and reception.
 For true medieval magnificence, the Great Hall accommodates 400 guests for a reception and 270 for dinner.
 The 500-year-old architecture here is something else, and the hammered beam ceiling makes for unique wedding photographs.

 For the same grandeur on a smaller scale, we recommend the ornate and intimate Little Banqueting House, which is set slightly away from the main palace on the banks of the River Thames.
 Seating 50 guests for a civil ceremony and dinner, this venue is decorated with beautiful 18th century murals by Baroque painter Antonio Verrio, and overlooks the picturesque Sunken Garden.
 You can even reach it by riverboat!
 For a more modern experience that makes the most of summer sunshine, you can hold your day in the Garden Room, which accommodates 150 guests for civil ceremony, 300 for a reception and 220 for dinner and dancing.
 Enjoy champagne on the lawn before retiring to the 1920s-style Orangery for drinks and dancing.